Lost in translation

 Vet your chosen translation firm carefully – don’t be afraid to ask questions.
 Will it be proofread?
 Edited?

-Remember that communication between organisations and their customers is key, so getting it wrong is a big deal.
+Remember that communication between organizations and their customers is key, so getting it wrong is a big deal.